Elena6918/Elena6918.github.io/_posts/2025-7-11-deepfake.md

 - Timing (e.g., lip closures and consonants)
 - Vocal tract constraints (e.g., shape → formants)

-Most fusion-based approaches mentioned earlier implicitly assume at least one of these correlations—or try to capture them in a data-driven way.
+Most fusion-based approaches mentioned earlier implicitly assume at least one of these correlations, or try to capture them in a data-driven way.
 Some methods explicitly focus on the first three (emotion, identity, timing), while others attempt to unpack the final one: anatomical alignment.

 For example: